 Weatherby was built with the purpose of perfecting hunting cartridges but they’ve done some pretty impressive stuff with rifle manufacturing.
 Though the Weatherby rifle collection consists primarily of two series, there are dozens and dozens of models to choose from.
 In fact, there are nearly 40 different Mark V models offered in a massive variety of calibers and finishes.
 You can also select from their many affordable Vanguard rifles.

 Weatherby claims that the Vanguards are the fastest, flattest shooting rifles on the market.
 While it may seem incredulous, reviews and experience tend to back up that statement.
 The Vanguard rifles deliver tremendous firepower, insane accuracy, and an overall excellent shooting experience.
 Besides for sub-MOA accuracy (.99″ or less at 100 yards) and a great two-stage trigger, these rifles offer a surprisingly incredible Monte Carlo Griptonite Stock, 3-position safety, and integral recoil lug.

 The Monte Carlo Griptonite stock may be synthetic but it is plenty durable.
-Weatherby crafted these with ergonomics in mind as evidenced by their non-slip grip, palm swell aids, and special pistol and forend inserts.
-Furthermore, Weatherby added a pretty solid low-density recoil pad that’ll come in handy with those heavy-hitting magnum cartridges.
+They crafted these with ergonomics in mind as evidenced by their non-slip grip, palm swell aids, and special pistol and forend inserts.
+Furthermore, they added a pretty solid low-density recoil pad that’ll come in handy with those heavy-hitting magnum cartridges.